casoon/astro-webvitals/README.md

 ### Custom Position

-Choose where the debug overlay appears:
+Choose where the debug overlay appears (desktop only):

 ```astro
 <WebVitals